ADD CONDITION

 Side Effects

-Common adverse reactions necessitate immediate medical attention if they occur.
-Patients should stop use and consult a doctor if a cough persists for more than 1 week, tends to recur, or is accompanied by fever, rash, or persistent headache, as these could signify a serious condition.
-Additionally, if a sore mouth does not improve within 7 days, or if irritation, pain, or redness persists or worsens, patients are advised to seek medical advice.
+Common adverse reactions warranting attention include a persistent cough that lasts more than 1 week, recurs, or is accompanied by fever, rash, or a persistent headache.
+These symptoms should prompt patients to stop use and seek medical advice, as they may signify a serious underlying issue.
+Additionally, if a sore mouth does not improve within 7 days, or if irritation, pain, or redness persists or worsens, patients are advised to discontinue use and consult a doctor.

-Before using this medication, patients should consult a doctor if they have a persistent or chronic cough, such as that associated with smoking, asthma, or emphysema, or if their cough is accompanied by excessive phlegm (mucus).
-These considerations are important to ensure safe and effective use of the product.
+Before using this medication, patients should seek medical advice if they have a persistent or chronic cough, such as that associated with smoking, asthma, or emphysema, or if their cough is accompanied by excessive phlegm (mucus).
+These considerations are important to ensure the safe and effective use of the product.

 Drug Interactions